BradleyA/git-TEST-commit-automation/hooks/README.md

 - Running tests on code with quick turn around helps a developer when he finished part of a desgin or fixing a typo.
 - If you are notified that there is an incident after something when something was entered on version 3.498.
 If you just pushed that version 1 minutes ago or if you pushed it 12 days ago, which of these two scenarios would take you less time.
 - Design is to encourge code developement while developing tests for code.
+- Continuous Testing  (CT) at every level and in every silo is required to reduce risk.

 git-TEST-commit-automation

-Scripts to assist running something, checking something, reporting something; after a developer updates something Huh WTF?
+Scripts to assist running something, and checking something, then reporting something; after a developer commits something.

+Huh WTF?
 How is that?

     git commit -m 'latest changes'

-After the user enters the above command, git runs any git hooks found in <repository/.git/hooks/ directory.
+After the user enters the above command, Git runs any Git hooks found in <repository/.git/hooks/ directory.
 Git hooks are scripts that Git executes before or after events.
-Two git hooks are included with this solution.
+Two Git hooks  included with this solution.

 - pre-commit - Create <REPOSITORY>/hooks/COMMIT_FILE_LIST which includes files being committed